krb5/krb5/doc/rst_source/krb_build/options2configure.rst

     This option allows one to separate the architecture independent programs from the host-dependent files (configuration files, manual pages).
     Use this option to install architecture-dependent programs in *EXECPREFIX*.
-    The default location is the value of specified by * --prefix* option.
+    The default location is the value of specified by *prefix* option.

  --localstatedir=LOCALSTATEDIR

    This option sets the directory for locally modifiable single-machine data.
    In Kerberos, this mostly is useful for setting a location for the KDC data files, as they will be installed in *LOCALSTATEDIR/krb5kdc*, which is by default *PREFIX/var/krb5kdc*.

  --with-netlib[=libs]

     Allows for suppression of or replacement of network libraries.
     By default, Kerberos V5 configuration will look for *-lnsl* and *-lsocket*.
-    If your operating system has a broken resolver library or fails to pass the tests in src/tests/resolv you will need to use this option.
+    If your operating system has a broken resolver library or fails to pass the tests in 'src/tests/resolv' you will need to use this option.

  --with-tcl=TCLPATH